BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-von Neumann also consulted on the EDVAC project, which was a successor to the ENIAC computer:
+von Neumann also consulted on the EDVAC project, which was a successor to the ENIAC:
 </p>

 <blockquote>